 A Pharmacy Repurposed: What the Room Says Before the Food Arrives

-In Danish provincial cities, the most interesting dining rooms are often found inside buildings that were never designed for the purpose.
-Randers has a handful of these conversions, and Adelgade 2 is among the more legible: a 19th-century pharmacy whose bones, presumed original cabinetry lines, high ceilings, and architectural detailing, have been put to use as a restaurant setting.
-The address, det gamle apothek, translates directly as "the old pharmacy," and the name functions less as branding than as a statement of fact.
+Restaurant det gamle apothek is a restaurant in Randers, Denmark, serving classic French cuisine with Nordic influences.
+Randers has a handful of these conversions, and Adelgade 2 is among the more legible: a 19th-century pharmacy whose bones, cabinetry lines, high ceilings, and architectural detailing have been put to use as a restaurant setting.
+The name translates directly as "the old pharmacy."
 You are eating inside a piece of the city's commercial history.

 Randers sits on the Gudenå river in central Jutland, roughly equidistant between Aarhus to the south and the Himmerland region to the north.
 It is not a dining destination in the way that Copenhagen or Aarhus functions for visiting food travellers, but that framing understates what the city offers at the local and regional level.
 Denmark's serious fine dining is concentrated at places like Geranium in Copenhagen and Jordnær in Gentofte, with strong provincial representation from Frederikshøj in Aarhus, Henne Kirkeby Kro in Henne, and operations such as Alimentum in Aalborg, ARO in Odense, LYST in Vejle, Domæne in Herning, Dragsholm Slot Gourmet in Hørve, and Frederiksminde in Præstø.
 Randers does not compete in that award tier, but the city supports a dining scene that reflects the rhythms of a working Danish city: a mix of neighbourhood regulars, visiting business travellers, and locals marking occasions.